 DMS Topology & Geometry Seminar - IISER Kolkata

 Welcome to the Topology and Geometry Seminar at IISER Kolkata!
 Our seminars focus on the latest developments and cutting-edge research in topology and geometry, as well as related areas of mathematics.
 Seminars are open to all and may be held offline or online.
 While there is no fixed schedule, please check back frequently for updates.
 Join mailing group (or if you want to give a talk) for the latest seminar schedule and format updates.
 Stay connected with our community and don't miss out on exciting events.
 Thank you for your interest in the Topology and Geometry Seminar at IISER Kolkata!
-An archive of previous talks can be found in the following links: Spring 2023, Autumn 2023, Spring 2024, Autumn 2024, Spring 2025.
+An archive of previous talks can be found in the following links: Spring 2023, Autumn 2023, Spring 2024, Autumn 2024, Spring 2025, Autumn 2025.

 Upcoming Talks